carbon-language/carbon-lang/mlir/docs/LangRef.md

 arguments must match the result types of the function signature.
 Similarly, the function arguments must match the types and count of the region arguments.
 In general, operations with regions can define these correspondences arbitrarily.

+An *entry block* is a block with no label and no arguments that may occur at the beginning of a region.
+It enables a common pattern of using a region to open a new scope.

 ### Value Scoping